Warning! The Georgia Statute of Limitations May Prevent You From Filing a Claim!

 In most cases involving an injury to a minor (other than wrongful death or medical malpractice), the statute of limitations doesn’t start to run until a minor turns 18 years of age.

-At Millar & Mixon, LLC., Atlanta, Georgia Injury Attorneys, we can help!
+Still have questions?
+The Millar Law Firm, Georgia Injury Attorneys can help!
 It is important to contact an attorney as soon as possible after you are injured so that your claim is not barred by a statute of limitation or a statute of repose.
-Millar & Mixon leads the way in getting you the money you deserve and the personal support and compassion you need to get your life back in order.
+The Millar Law Firm leads the way in getting you the money you deserve and the personal support and compassion you need to get your life back in order.
 Email us at email@example.com or call us now and you will speak to an attorney for free.
 We answer 24/7 for your convenience.
 404-620-4301.
-You will speak to an attorney.